huggingface/simulate/README.md

 ## Install

-Install Simulate (preferentially in a virtual environment) with a simple `pip install simulate`
+Install Simulate (preferentially in a virtual environment) with a simple `pip install simulate` *Note*: `vtk` is not built for Apple Silicon with Python 3.8.
+Please install with >3.9 in that case.

 ### Install for contribution (from [CONTRIBUTING.md](CONTRIBUTING.md))